Tyrn/wei/the-insider-en.typ

 territory.
 And  I would like to remind the people present here that if they start using Federation troops to solve their internal problems..."

-     "Don't teach us, Earthman,"  an  enraged  Shainna screamed - he was the deputy chairman of Weia Central Bank and a buddy of Shavash's.
+     "Don't teach us, Earthman,"  an  enraged  Shainna screamed---he was the deputy chairman of Weia Central Bank and a buddy of Shavash's.

      "I will teach you!"
 Bemish  screamed just as loudly, "You  don't give a